 Our PSHE Coordinator is responsible for guiding Heads of Year on planning lesson content and providing relevant resources to all teaching staff who deliver the sessions during tutor time.
-Teaching Assistants and support staff may provide additional support for pupils with SEND in mainstream lessons, while a small number of pupils with specific SEND will follow an Alternative Curriculum PSHE Programme provision in LANES.
+Teaching Assistants and support staff may provide additional support for pupils with SEND in mainstream lessons, while a small number of pupils with specific SEND will follow an Alternative Curriculum PSHE Programme provision in LANES with bespoke medium-term plans with SEND students as priority learners.
 Everyone involved in the teaching of RSHE will follow the school policy.

 The personal beliefs and attitudes of staff will not influence the delivery of RSHE.
-A balanced and nonjudgmental approach will be taken.
+A balanced and non-judgmental approach will be taken.
 Staff, and all those contributing to RSHE, will work to the agreed values within this policy.